IFOBT blood in stool

 When you will be sent an invitation depends on your year of birth.
 If you don't want to wait for this, you can also order this test yourself here.

-Participants receive a stool test, which they send to the laboratory for analysis.
+Participants are given a stool test, which they themselves send to the laboratory for analysis.
 If blood is found in the stool, the test result is positive.
-In that case, they are referred for further testing, diagnosis and, if necessary, treatment.
+In that case, you will first be called for consultation by our medical team and referred for further investigation if necessary.

-The stool test is only for people who have no symptoms.
+The stool test is only for people who have no complaints.

 click here for instruction English